-If you handle personal, confidential or sensitive information, you must take all reasonable steps to safeguard it and must observe RUL's Data Protection and Information Security policies particularly with regard to removable media, mobile and privately owned devices.
+If you handle personal, confidential or sensitive information, you must take all reasonable steps to safeguard it and must observe the University's Data Protection Policy in relation to the General Data Protection Regulations (2018) and the Data Protection Act (2018).

-You must not infringe copyright, or break the terms of licences for software or other material.
+You must not infringe copyright or break the terms of licences for software or other material.